Novan (NASDAQ:NOVN) Stock Rating Lowered by ValuEngine

-Novan (NASDAQ:NOVN) was downgraded by investment analysts at ValuEngine from a “buy” rating to a “hold” rating in a report issued on Tuesday, ValuEngine reports.
+ValuEngine lowered shares of Novan (NASDAQ:NOVN) from a buy rating to a hold rating in a report published on Monday morning, ValuEngine reports.

-Novan (NASDAQ:NOVN) last released its quarterly earnings data on Friday, October 30th.
-The company reported ($0.06) EPS for the quarter, meeting the consensus estimate of ($0.06).
-The business had revenue of $1.32 million for the quarter, compared to analysts’ expectations of $1.24 million.
-As a group, sell-side analysts expect that Novan will post -0.32 EPS for the current fiscal year.
+Novan (NASDAQ:NOVN) last announced its quarterly earnings results on Friday, October 30th.
+The company reported ($0.06) EPS for the quarter, hitting analysts’ consensus estimates of ($0.06).
+The business had revenue of $1.32 million for the quarter, compared to the consensus estimate of $1.24 million.
+Equities research analysts expect that Novan will post -0.32 EPS for the current fiscal year.

-Several institutional investors have recently added to or reduced their stakes in the stock.
-Bridgeway Capital Management Inc. bought a new stake in shares of Novan during the 2nd quarter valued at about $225,000.
-Morgan Stanley purchased a new position in shares of Novan in the third quarter worth approximately $106,000.
-UBS Group AG grew its position in Novan by 284.1% during the second quarter.
-UBS Group AG now owns 199,667 shares of the company’s stock valued at $96,000 after buying an additional 147,678 shares during the period.
-Virtu Financial LLC purchased a new stake in Novan during the third quarter valued at approximately $33,000.
-Finally, JPMorgan Chase & Co. purchased a new stake in Novan during the third quarter valued at approximately $26,000.
-2.18% of the stock is currently owned by institutional investors.
+Several large investors have recently bought and sold shares of the company.
+Bridgeway Capital Management Inc. bought a new position in shares of Novan in the second quarter valued at approximately $225,000.
+Morgan Stanley bought a new position in Novan in the 3rd quarter worth approximately $106,000.
+UBS Group AG raised its position in Novan by 284.1% in the 2nd quarter.
+UBS Group AG now owns 199,667 shares of the company’s stock worth $96,000 after purchasing an additional 147,678 shares during the last quarter.
+Virtu Financial LLC bought a new position in Novan in the 3rd quarter worth approximately $33,000.
+Finally, JPMorgan Chase & Co. bought a new position in Novan in the 3rd quarter worth approximately $26,000.
+Institutional investors own 2.18% of the company’s stock.

 Novan Company Profile